jamesyoung-15/jamesyoung-15/README.md

 Hello!
 I'm a student pursuing a Master's in Computer Science at Boston University.
 I did my undergraduate degree at The Hong Kong University of Science and Technology in Electronic Engineering (BEng Electronic Engineering).

-My interests are in cloud computing (AWS), Linux and System administration, and DevOps.
+My interests are in data science, software development, DevOps, and Linux.

 Here is my [website](https://jyyoung.com) and my [blog](https://blog.jyylab.com).